 Here are some ideas to get you started!

 Bangor has a number of hotels and accommodations to provide you with a comfortable stay in the Queen City.
 Most notable is Hollywood Casino Hotel and Raceway, which oozes old Hollywood glamour.
 Among portraits of Frank Sinatra and Marilyn Monroe, try your hand at nearly 1,000 slot machines, as well as table games such as blackjack, poker, and roulette.
-The casino boasts full bars and restaurants with delectable fare spanning the globe.
+The casino boasts a full bar and the Hops House 99 restaurant.

 If quality entertainment is what you seek, you won’t have to look far.
 Bangor is home to the Penobscot Theatre Company, which produces plays and musicals that are lauded across the state.
 Going to the theatre is a treat in and of itself, for it is housed in the historic Bangor Opera House, which is known for its brilliant architecture.

-Elsewhere in Bangor, Husson University’s Gracie Theater offers a multitude of theatrical and dance performances.
+Elsewhere in Bangor, Husson University’s Gracie Theater and the University of Maine’s Collins Center for the Arts offer a multitude of theatrical and dance performances.

 In addition to the theater, there is an array of music in Bangor, including one of the country’s oldest community symphonies: the Bangor Symphony Orchestra.
 The BSO has played its beautiful live music throughout Maine since 1896.

-Likewise, the Waterfront Concert Series brings major musicians and bands to Bangor.
+If you’re here in the summer, watch as the waterfront comes alive with music.
+The Waterfront Concert Series and the Cross Insurance Center brings major musicians and bands to Bangor.

 Dining and Shopping

-For visitors that are looking for quality dining and shopping, head to Bangor’s downtown.
-It is here that you will find renowned restaurants offering a wide variety of dining options.
-Local boutiques and shops make up the downtown, so be sure to stop in and see what the different shops have to offer.
+For visitors that are looking for quality dining and shopping, head to Bangor’s downtown section.
+It is here that you will find a wide variety of cuisine for breakfast, lunch and dinner.
+Local boutiques and shops make up the downtown, so be sure to stop in and see what the different businesses have to offer.

-Your visit to downtown wouldn’t be complete without stopping at the UMaine Museum of Art and Maine Discovery Museum and then sticking around the nightlife hub.
+Your visit to downtown wouldn’t be complete without stopping at the Zilman Art Museum and Maine Discovery Museum and then sticking around for the nightlife.
 You’re never without good spirits, good company, and good live music.

 And what would Bangor be without its natural treasures and recreational activities?
 Nature lovers can choose from an array of parks, lakes, and ponds.
 There are also a number of trails such as Bangor City Forest and the Orono Bog Walk.
 If you’re here in the winter, don’t miss out on the cross-country skiing and sledding opportunities.